lat-pulldown/otlab/pages/index.md

 enabled = True
 ```

-2. Create copy the new xml file
+2. Copy the new xml file

 ```
 cd ~/conpot